 These Picturesque principles are all recurring elements in the Holford’s original style of planting.
 Today, Westonbirt Arboretum's team plan new planting and landscape development to fit in with this original style.

-One significant aim of the arboretum's development plan, the Westonbirt Project, is to restore the historic Downs landscape, situated in the centre of the arboretum and currently used as our car park.
+One significant aim of the arboretum's development plan, the Westonbirt Project, is to restore the historic Downs landscape, situated in the centre of the arboretum and, until recently, used as our car park.

 The project will replant lost trees, remove inappropriate shrub planting and restore the species-rich grassland habitat.
-Find out more on the Westonbirt Project's website.
+Find out more on the Westonbirt Project website.